szabonorbert/ninjatrader-fixrisk/README.md

 # NinjaTrader FixRisk

 A simple **NinjaTrader 8 indicator** for quick and precise **position sizing** based on your desired risk per trade and stop distance.
 Built for professional discretionary futures and forex traders who prefer clear, rule-based risk management.

 ## ⚙️ Features

 - Calculates optimal position size based on:
   - Fixed risk amount (in account currency)
-  - Stop-loss distance (set by chart line)
+  - Stop-loss distance (defined by chart line)
   - Instrument tick value
 - Automatically fills the **Chart Trader → QTY** field
-- Displays position size and risk info directly on the chart
+- Displays position size and risk information directly on the chart
-- Lightweight, zero-dependency, open-source
+- Lightweight, zero-dependency, and open-source

 ## 📦 Installation